pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

 There are three kinds of service lifetimes in ASP.NET Core:

- 1. Transient - new instance is created per request.
+ 1. Transient - new instance is created per service resolution request.
  2. Singleton - single instance is created and cached for whole container hierarchy.
  3. Scoped - instance is cached in `IServiceProvider` it was created in.